-The construction of the temporary gardens is executed in large part by the staff of the Festival.
+The construction of each garden is the result of close cooperation between the Festival and the designers' teams.
 The technical coordinator and horticultural foreman oversee the construction and planting of each garden by a team of staff, interns and volunteers.
-The construction of the gardens will begin in May and must be completed by June 20, 2025.
-The Festival and its crew assure the maintenance of the garden after the opening for the duration of the event.
+The construction of the gardens will begin in May and must be completed by Friday June 20, barring force majeure (such as adverse weather conditions).
+The Festival and its crew assure the maintenance of the garden after the opening and for the duration of the event.

-Designers are expected to be on site to assist in the construction of their garden during the week leading up to the opening of the Festival (Sunday, June 15 to Friday, June 20, 2025).
-Designers are housed in summer houses in nearby Métis-sur-Mer at the Festival's expense during that week.
+Designers will be required to travel to Grand-Métis to participate actively in the construction, to the best of their abilities, during the week leading up to the opening of the Festival (Sunday, June 14 to Friday, 19 June, 2026).
+During this period, they will be housed in summer cottages in nearby Métissur-Mer at the Festival's expense.